hraisinz/Problem-Solving/README.md

 * Find third largest element of an array
 * Find smallest element of an array
 * Find Second smallest element of an array
-* Implementation of Doubly Linkedlist
+* Implementation of Doubly Linkedlist,inserting node at Head
 * Implement Stack using Doubly Linkedlist